HIRO-group/openface_ros/README.md

 ##### Catkin Tools

 We use the new Catkin Command Line Tools `catkin_tools`, a Python package that provides command line tools for working with the catkin meta build system and catkin workspaces.
-This package was announced in **March 2015** and is still in beta, but we didn't experience any problem with it.
 The following instructions apply to this new package, even though the repository can be used and compile with the old `catkin_make` without issues.

 ```sh
 sudo apt-get install python-catkin-tools